igihozo-stella/Akan-project/README.md

 - INPUT: "User's Birthdate Entered"
 - INPUT: "User's Gender Entered"
 - OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender"
-2. Displays an Error Message if Date Input Left Blank
-- INPUT: ""
+2. Displays an Alert message when entered a wrong month or day date
-- OUTPUT: "Displays Error Message"
+- OUTPUT: "Displays alert box with a message"
-3. Displays an Error Message if Gender Not Chosen
-- INPUT: ""
-- OUTPUT: "Display an Error Message"
+3. ALL INPUTS ARE REQUIRED
 ## Support and Contact Details
 you can contact me on: igihozo96@gmail.com
 ## License